Summer Learning Programs: IFTA Class Descriptions

 Students learn how to navigate the financial decisions they must face and to make informed decisions related to career exploration, budgeting, banking, credit, insurance, spending, taxes, saving, investing, buying/leasing a vehicle, living independently, and inheritance.
 Development of financial literacy skills and an understanding of economic principles provides the basis for responsible citizenship and career success.
-This is a self-directed course and all material is on FCPS 24/7.
+This is a self-directed course and all materials are on FCPS 24-7 Learning.
 The course must be taken pass/fail and upon successful completion students earn one credit.
 This course meets the economics and personal finance graduation requirement.
 The opportunity to earn an industry certification is available upon completion.
-Additional hours beyond IFTA program hours may be required to complete this course.
+Additional hours beyond IFTA program hours are required to complete this course.

 The Self-Directed EPF course at IFTA is:

-- 1 of 4 classes assigned to students.
-(Students must select the EPF class as their 1st choice during registration for guaranteed placement otherwise they may not get into the class.)
-Three additional IFTA classes from the program brochure should be chosen in order to complete student schedules.
+- 1 of 4 classes in students schedule.
+Students must select the EPF class as their main choice, not alternate, during registration for guaranteed placement otherwise they may not get into the class.
+Three additional IFTA classes should be chosen in order to complete student schedules.

 - Included in the cost of IFTA’s tuition.

-Some dance classes with similar techniques may be combined due to enrollment.
+Dance classes of similar techniques may be combined due to enrollment.

 Grades 7-12 (IFT0111)